College Career Research and Development

 In addition to the standards of “The Roosevelt Way,” the following are instituted in the College Career Research and Development II class.

-1. It is MANDATORY that ALL students attend the employer-employee luncheon which will be held at Martins Crosswinds in Greenbelt in May.
-There is usually a $37 fee of which $20 is due by the end of first quarter.
+- It is MANDATORY that ALL students attend the employer-employee luncheon which will be held at a local venue in April.
+There is usually a fee of which $20 is due by the end of first quarter.
 If you desire, you may set up a payment plan that meets your needs.
 You are required to wear professional business attire at the affair.

-3. Students who are unemployed will present evidence to the coordinator that they are actively seeking employment by submitted the job search form each Monday.
+- Students who are unemployed will present evidence to the coordinator that they are actively seeking employment by submitted the job search form each Monday.
 All must be actively employed September 16.
-All volunteer positions must be located outside the building within the boundaries of ERHS and must be approved by the coordinator.
+All volunteer positions must be approved by the coordinator.
 Students must not obtain employment or accept a volunteer position with a relative.

 a.
 You are expected to be in the classroom and ready to begin work when the bell sounds.
 Otherwise, you are considered tardy.